nicksanford/vmodutils/README.md

     // are added to the world state passed to the motion service "vision_services": ["<name of vision service>"],

-    "extra" : "<options>" // options passed as 'extra' to motion.Move or arm.MoveToJointPositions
+    // optional - options passed as 'extra' to motion.Move or arm.MoveToJointPositions
+    "extra" : "<options>"
 }
 ```

 ## multi arm position switch
 ```
 {
+    // required
-    "arm" : "<name of arm>", // required
+    "arm" : "<name of arm>",

-    "motion" : "<name of motion service>", // optional - if set uses joint to joint motion via motion.Move, if not uses arm.MoveToJointPositions
+    // optional - if set uses joint to joint motion via motion.Move, if not uses arm.MoveToJointPositions "motion" : "<name of motion service>",

+    // list of arm joint positions
-    "joints" : [[0, 0, 0, 0, 0, 0], ...], // list of arm joint positions
+    "joints" : [[0, 0, 0, 0, 0, 0], ...],

     // optional - if set, the Geometry objects in the vision services' GetObjectPointClouds results
     // are added to the world state passed to the motion service "vision_services": ["<name of vision service>"],

-    "extra" : "<options>" // options passed as 'extra' to motion.Move or arm.MoveToJointPositions
+    // optional - options passed as 'extra' to motion.Move or arm.MoveToJointPositions
+    "extra" : "<options>"
 }
 ```